Lorna Patterson

-Lorna Patterson (born October 1, 1956) is a retired American film, stage and television actress and, more recently, a Jewish cantor.
+Lorna Patterson (born July 1, 1956) is an American retired film, stage and television actress.
 As an actress, her best-known roles were as Randy, the singing stewardess, in Airplane!, and as the lead in the television series Private Benjamin.

 Biography

 Patterson was born in Whittier, California, where she attended Rio Hondo College for a single semester.
 Patterson began her professional career while still in high school, performing melodrama at The Bird Cage Theatre at Knott's Berry Farm.

 Career

 She is a founding member of the Musical Theatre Guild and has appeared in many stage musicals.

 She played Randy, the blonde stewardess in the 1980 comedy Airplane!.
 She co-starred with Tony Randall in the 1981 television pilot Sidney Shorr: A Girl's Best Friend.
 By the time this became the television series Love, Sidney, she had won the lead role in the 1981–1983 television version of the film Private Benjamin, so her Sidney Shorr role was played in Love, Sidney by Swoosie Kurtz.
 Earlier, she had been a regular on two short-lived series, Working Stiffs and Goodtime Girls.
 She also played Liz Drever in 1984, in The Flying Doctors, episodes 2, 3 and 4, in Australia.

 Patterson has also lent her voice to some animated productions including the TV series Timeless Tales from Hallmark, the direct to video film Joseph and his Brothers from The Greatest Adventure: Stories from the Bible, the English dub of the Japanese anime film Ultraman: The Adventure Begins and the Christmas special Nick & Noel.